Ghulam Rasool Sahi: Early life

-He was born on 9 July 1944. in Faisalabad.
+He was born on 9 July 1944 in Faisalabad.
 He received his education from Faisalabad and later joined Pakistan Army.
 He participated in the 1971 Indo-Pakistan war.
 He retired as a Lieutenant Colonel.

 Political career

-He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency NA-75 (Faisalabad-I) in 2002 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency NA-75 (Faisalabad-I) in the 2002 Pakistani general election.
 He received 55,464 votes and defeated Wajid Mustafa Bajwa, a candidate of Pakistan Peoples Party (PPP).

-He ran for the seat of the National Assembly as a candidate of PML-Q from Constituency NA-75 (Faisalabad-I) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly as a candidate of PML-Q from Constituency NA-75 (Faisalabad-I) in the 2008 Pakistani general election but was unsuccessful.
 He received 68,196 votes and lost the seat to Tariq Mahmood Bajwa.

-He was re-elected to the National Assembly as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-75 (Faisalabad-I) in 2013 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-75 (Faisalabad-I) in the 2013 Pakistani general election.
 He received 130,300 votes and defeated Fawad Ahmad Cheema, a candidate of Pakistan Tehreek-e-Insaf.

 In May 2018, he quit PML-N and resigned from the National Assembly.